Console Light Web Monitoring Panel#

 Console Light - "Limit Conn" section on the "HTTP Zones" tab

-Displays statistics of limit_conn zones in http context, generated from the /status/http/limit_conns/ API section.
-The following data is provided for each zone:
+Displays statistics of limit_conn zones in the http context, generated from the /status/http/limit_conns/ API section.
+The following data is presented for each zone:

 Zone